hnvt1989/kid_chat/README.md

 # Kid Chat - Whiskers the Talking Cat

-A friendly chat application featuring Whiskers, a talking cat who loves chatting with children age 6-8.
+A friendly chat application featuring Whiskers, a playful cat who chats with kids ages 6-8 using short, fun, and upbeat messages.

 ## Setup